 - 1. An approach is developed based on a set of training instances. - 2.
-The approach is then applied to a set of test instances. - 3.
-The output information of the approach is compared to the ground-truth instances in terms of certain evaluation measures. - 4.
-Steps 1-3 may be iteratively repeated to further improve the approach.
+The approach is applied to a set of test instances. - 3.
+The output of the approach is compared to the ground-truth of the test instances using evaluation measures. - 4.
+Steps 1-3 may be iteratively repeated to improve the approach.